 On June 5th, I had a routine NST and doctor visit- it was there that my OBGYN discovered my sons decelerating heart rate and called for an ambulance.
-My BP was averaging 180/115 and my protein levels went from 400 to 4000 in less than 24 hr span.
-My swelling started to increase in my face, hands and feet and I was officially suffering from severe pre eclampsia.
+My BP was averaging 180s/115 + and my protein levels went from 400 to 4000 in less than 12hr span.
+My labs were no longer stable.
+My swelling started to increase in my face and I was officially suffering from pre eclampsia with severe features.
 During my emergency c section it was discovered that I also had placenta accreta and developed a blood disorder called DIC, which is a rare blood condition affecting the blood's ability to clot and stop bleeding.
-I lost over 3000 MLs of blood during my c section and received numerous blood transfusions.
+I hemorrhaged and lost nearly half of my blood during my c section and received numerous blood transfusions.
 Declan's decelerating heart rate saved our lives that day.
 We were so lucky.

 My son, while needing the NICU for breathing and low birth weight, did amazingly well.
 After spending 6 days in the hospital and needing only one additional readmission for more magnesium treatments, I too, did amazingly well.